Authress/identity-aware-proxy/README.md

 You can already directly deploy the stack template without don't any additional work.
 Clone the repository locally, and update the stack template to your AWS account in the `us-east-1` region.
 Then fill out the necessary parameters as specified below.

+Cloud Formation stack templates is the standard way to deploy resources to your AWS account.
+If you unfamiliar with them, all they do is specify a list of resources, and then create those resources in your account.
+If you review the list of resources in the stack template in the repository we can go over each one.

+Resources
+* Lambda Function - Runs the authentication and authorization code
+* CloudFront Distribution - The CDN that runs the Lambda Function and proxies your S3 bucket where your website is stored
+* S3 bucket policy - allows the CloudFront Distribution read the contents of your S3 bucket to return to authorized users
+* [Optional] Route53 Record - Allows you specify a custom domain for your private website so that your users can access it via a preferred website URL.
+For testing this is not necessary, you can access the private website using the CloudFront Distribution domain name
+* [Optional] AWS Certificate Manager Certificate - generates a certificate to enable the Route53 Record + Custom Domain to work

 ### What if I want to write my own version?

 No problem, you can easily change this code to make your own changes.